Bilzc10/Better-Pose-Detection/README.md

 # Gesture-Detection
-Gesture detection using PoseNet and TensorFlow
+### Gesture detection using PoseNet and TensorFlow
+More customizable version of ml5js' PoseNet with webcam application.
+Change settings in config.js